JamesBrownR/MeetingSurge/_posts/2025-11-25-website-redesign.md

         <h2>3.
 Your Site Looks Outdated</h2>
         <p>First impressions matter.
 If your website looks like it was built in 2010, customers will assume your business is stuck in the past too.
 Modern customers expect a modern experience.</p>
-        <p>Design trends change, and a dated website signals that you're not keeping up.
+        <p>Design trends change, and a dated website says you're not keeping up.
 Customers want to know they're working with a business that invests in quality and stays current.</p>

         <h2>4.
 Your Competitors Have Better Websites</h2>
         <p>Do a quick search for auto repair shops in your area.
 If your competitors' websites look more professional, load faster, and make it easier to book appointments, they're stealing your customers's cars.</p>